edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Trade_PaymentDiscountTerms.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004617
-Comments: Trade terms and conditions by which a discount is or can be applied to a payable amount.
+rdfs:comment | Trade terms and conditions by which a discount is or can be applied to a payable amount. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: